binkley/modern-java-practices/README.md

 ## Recent significant changes

+- Batect: Remove support for Batect as the author has archived that project.
+  Please use _Earthly_ for local containerized builds.
+  Advice remains the same: Run your local build in a container for reproducibility, and have CI do the same to exactly repeat your local builds.
+- Gradle: build with Gradle 8.x.
 - Gradle: remove use of `testsets` plugin for integration testing in favor of native Gradle.
-This is in support of Gradle 8
+  This is in support of Gradle 8.

 ---